dr-yst/org-x/dev-docs/activeContext.md

 5. ✅ Design of settings screen
 6. 🔄 Implementation of frontend UI components based on the new design
 7. ⬜ Implementation of view state management
-8. ⬜ Implementation of filter, sort, and group functionality
+8. ⬜ Implementation of server-side filtering, sorting, and grouping functionality in Rust
-9. ⬜ Implementation of settings screen and persistence
+9. ⬜ Implementation of frontend components to send filter configurations to backend
-10. ⬜ Implementation of file monitoring functionality
+10. ⬜ Implementation of settings screen and persistence
-11. ⬜ Implementation of custom variable definitions for different display modes
+11. ⬜ Implementation of file monitoring functionality
-12. ⬜ Evaluation of filtering logic implementation options (frontend/backend/hybrid)
+12. ⬜ Implementation of custom variable definitions for different display modes

 ### Areas Requiring Exploration
 - Efficient implementation of sidebar filtering with potentially large numbers of filter options